'If it will feed nothing else, it will feed my revenge.'

 The Merchant of Venice, regarded as being Shakespeare's most controversial play, echoes not only the period in which it was written but that of today's Britain: the wealthy few have power and the outsider, considered to be dangerous, must be kept in line.

 In a city run by greed, gripped in a Halloween chaos, what price must you pay for love?
 Can one hope for justice in a society without tolerance?
 Or is vengeance the closest the outsider can get to acceptance?

 Beneath the charmed surface, all are at risk and everyone needs a win.
 As for Shylock, the despised and alienated moneylender?
-Is he the answer to Antonio's prayers or will he seek revenge against the community that has never accepted but only rejected him?
+Is he the answer to Antonia's prayers or will he seek revenge against the community that has never accepted but only rejected him?